Lotus 20

-Lotus 20 was a Formula Junior car built by Lotus for the 1961 season as a successor to the Lotus 18.
+The Lotus 20 is a Formula Junior car built by Lotus for the 1961 season as a successor to the Lotus 18.

-The chassis was a spaceframe, clothed in fibreglass bodywork.
-It had front double wishbone suspension, but the rear had a lower wishbone with the driveshaft being fixed length and therefore used as a top link.
+The chassis is a spaceframe, clothed in fibreglass bodywork.
+It has front double wishbone suspension, but the rear had a lower wishbone with the driveshaft being fixed length and therefore used as a top link.
 Originally fitted with Alfin drum brakes at all four corners, it was soon upgraded to discs in front and inboard drums at the rear.
 Equipped as standard with the Cosworth Mk.IV engine and with either a Renault Dauphine gearbox or Hewland-modified VW box.

-Compared with the Lotus 18, the 20 had a much reduced frontal area and lower centre of gravity, aided by the fact the driving position was reclined so the driver was nearly lying down, compared with being more upright in the Lotus 18.
+Compared with the Lotus 18, the 20 has a much reduced frontal area and lower centre of gravity, aided by the fact the driving position was reclined so the driver was nearly lying down, compared with being more upright in the Lotus 18.

-A 1962 Lotus 20 can be found hanging from the ceiling on the first floor at the Canadian Automotive Museum, located in Oshawa, Ontario, Canada.
+A 1962 Lotus 20 can be found hanging from the ceiling on the first floor at the Canadian Automotive Museum.